Today’s segment is: What is the benediction?

 There is also a relationship between receiving a benediction and repentance.

-In a very real sense, receiving the Benediction is also part of what we do in Repentance.
+In a very real sense, receiving the Benediction is also part of what we do when we repent.
 Repentance begins with recognizing our failure and emptiness in terms of what we have to offer God.
 As we see ourselves before a holy God, we realize just how poor and needy we are.

 As we walk by faith over the years, we do continue to sin even when we don’t want to, or sometimes when we do.
 Again, we must repent before God of our sinful deeds and actions and sometimes to other people as well.
 But the final part of that process of repentance does not involve groveling in order to do penance for what we did wrong.
 There is nothing Biblical or gospel-oriented about that!